 We know that financial security in retirement is a priority for many savers, but it can be difficult to understand exactly what you’ve got, what you need to achieve your dream income and what you need to do to get there.

-With the average person having 11 different jobs in their lifetime, they probably have 11 different pensions to keep on top of.
+With the average person having over 11 different jobs in their lifetime, they probably have multiple different pensions to keep on top of.
 No wonder the government predicts there will be over 50 million dormant or lost pensions by 2050.

 If you’re unsure whether you’ve misplaced an old pension, you can use the government pension tracking scheme set up by the Department for Work and Pensions.